elidupree/codecophony/README.md

 # Codecophony: compose music through programming

-This project is not useful yet, but it plays a little ditty if you run it.
+This project is not useful yet, but it writes a little ditty to a file if you run it.

 I'm a Rust beginner, so some of my code may not be elegant or idiomatic.
 I'd appreciate people pointing out what I'm doing wrong.